bahtiyartan/troia/docs/94ClientPlugin.rst

 	@SuppressWarnings("serial")
 	/**
-	 * This smaple plugin passes all action parameters to Frame to print on a text
+	 * plugin passes all action parameters to frame to print on
-	 * field
+	 * a text field
 	 */
 	public class SamplePlugin extends iasAbstractPlugin {